Students in Grade 8 and High School are required to provide their own laptops for use during school.

 St. Mary’s does not specify which type of PC or operating system students must purchase.
 Windows and Macs are both fine choices.
 Instead, we specify minimum requirements that the laptop must meet.
 Almost any laptop purchased within the last two years will meet these specifications.
 Please ensure the following, however:

-- it must have an English OS: Windows (8.1 or 10) or MacOS are recommended
+- It must have an English OS: Windows 10 or MacOS are recommended.

 - Microsoft Office is also a requirement but the school provides a free copy to all enrolled students.

 - We have Apple TVs in each classroom that allow for collaboration among the students and teachers.
 Any recent MacBook Air or MacBook Pro will be compatible.
 For Windows, a third-party utility such as AirParrot or AirMyPC is needed to use Apple TV (but this is not a school requirement).